-The government will facilitate the upgrading and modernization of transmission and distribution lines to support efficient transition to cleaner energy.
-The government will also resolve transmission congestion, especially between Luzon and the Visayas grid, whether by adding transmission lines or avoiding subsidies that cause the build-up of excess capacity.
-Once the government has the needed fiscal space, it should revisit and reevaluate financing investment transmission. in Financing and investment will be separated from the regulatory structure of transmission tariffs.
-Investment in transmission expansion offers enormous potential benefits for efficiency by increasing access to low-cost generation, improving reliability, and counterbalancing market power.
+The government will facilitate the upgrading and modernization of transmission and support distribution lines efficient to transition to cleaner energy.
+The government will also resolve transmission congestion, especially between Luzon and the Visayas grid, whether by adding transmission lines or avoiding subsidies that cause the buildup of excess capacity.
+Once the government has the needed fiscal space, it should revisit and re-evaluate financing investment in transmission.
+Financing and investment will be separated from the regulatory structure of transmission tariffs.
+Investment in transmission expansion offers enormous potential benefits for efficiency by increasing access to low-cost generation, improving and counterbalancing market reliability, power.

-Energy will be delivered to consumers in offgrid or missionary areas.
+Energy will be delivered to consumers in off-grid or missionary areas.
 The subsidies to these areas will be gradually reduced as they are progressively connected to the main grid.
 Related policies have been issued on pushing for off-grid development.44 Enhancing private sector participation is a strategy that needs to be reinforced and strengthened.